AntoineXYZ/SimplySave/README.md

 ## Overview

-SimpleSave is a save & load system for Unity
+SimpleSave is a save & load system for Unity <br />
-The goal is to make a very simple static system usable everywhere in your code with custom classes and more!
+The goal is to make a very simple static system usable everywhere in your code with custom classes and more! <br />
-The design philosophy of this system is to be as simple as possible but allow great customization.
+The design philosophy of this system is to be as simple as possible but allow for great customizations.

 ## Features
 - Extensions for Binary serializing